Thanks to Kelly for suggesting our Baby Name of the Day.

 SMALL SCREEN DARLING

-But it’s the small screen that boosts this name time and time again.
+But it’s the small screen that boosts the baby name Rachel time and time again.

 In 1967, soap opera Another World introduced us to Rachel Davis.
 Scheming and ambitious, her entanglements made the new daytime drama a smash hit by 1970.
 A few years later, she did marry for love, but it’s a soap opera – drama followed the character way up until Another World ended its run in 1999.